HalilERT4S/bakircay-2024-gd-190601013-final/README.md

 Additional Features

-Skill 1: Highlight Matchable Pairs
+Same Object Disappearance Animation

-Activating this skill highlights all potential matching pairs on the screen for 5 seconds.
+When matching objects are brought into the placement area, they disappear with an animation, adding a visual reward for successful matches.

-Skill 2: Area Clear
+Object Translation Shortcut

-Clears all objects in the placement area with a unique visual effect, allowing players to start fresh.
+Players can quickly move objects closer to the placement area, creating a shortcut for easier placement.

-Skill 3: Random Respawn
+Tornado Feature

-Respawns all objects at random positions, giving players a new chance to strategize.
+Introduces a tornado mechanic that rotates and scatters objects within the game area, providing a dynamic and visually exciting gameplay element.

 🕹️ Gameplay Overview